samluescher/django-media-tree/README.rst

 Key features:

-* Enables you to organize all of your site media in nested folders
+* Enables you to organise all of your site media in nested folders
 * Supports various media types (images, audio, video, archives etc.)
 * Extension system, enabling you to easily add special processing for different media types and extend the admin interface.
+* AJAX-based folder admin interface
 * Upload queue with progress indicators (using SWFUpload)
 * Add metadata to all media to improve accessibility of your web sites
 * Integration with `Django CMS <http://www.django-cms.org>`_.
 Plugins include: image, slideshow, gallery, download list – roll your own!